MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 ## Paddler

 Application load balancers are ubiquitous today, ranging from web server load balancers like NGINX, container load balancers like Kubernetes or Traefik, to cloud-native load balancers like AWS Elastic Load Balancing.
-Applications handling large volumes of traffic typically use load balancers to uniformly distribute application load across compute resources, improving performance and reliability.
-The algorithms are highly optimized and operate effectively for a deterministic request load.
-Some common algorithms are round-robin, which distributes traffic in rotation to each server, and the least connections algorithm, which distributes requests to the server with the least number of active connections.
+Applications handling large volumes of traffic use these load balancers to uniformly distribute load across compute resources, improving performance and reliability.
+Common load balancer algorithms are round-robin, which distributes traffic in rotation to each server, and the least connections algorithm, which distributes requests to the server with the least number of active connections.

 However, AI applications can have highly unpredictable execution times.
 Because larger models require more computational resources, they can have a large impact on execution time.
 Furthermore, depending on the input, a response from the same model can vary by several  seconds [^20].